amnweb/Iosevka-Code/README.md

 ## Iosevka Code

-A code-focused variant of the Iosevka font family.
-Including Regular, Condensed and Nerd Font.
+A code-focused variant of the Iosevka font family, including Regular, Condensed and Nerd Font.

 ## Example